SiteRelEnby/anduril2/README.md

     * Ramp config menu (default 7H)
     * Stepped/smooth ramp toggle (default 3C)
     * Aux colour/mode (default 7C/H)
+    * Lock from ramp mode (default 4C) - can also be entirely disabled.
   * New features:
     * Dual channel turbo shortcuts
     * 200% turbo shortcut
+    * Channel ramping only (ignoring 9H config)
+    * Channel switching only (ignoring 9H config)
+    * Channel cycle - continues to switch channels when held.
+Somewhat of a placeholder for future support of >2 channels but also works fine with two.
+* Additional options in beacon mode
-* 2H in beacon mode to set the time the light is on (1 blink = 100ms) (`USE_BEACON_ON_CONFIG`).
+  * 2H to set the time the light is on (1 blink = 100ms) (`USE_BEACON_ON_CONFIG`).
 Each blink while held is 100ms of time on.
-* Added 3/4H in beacon mode to increase/decrease brightness without exiting.
+  * 3/4H to increase/decrease brightness without exiting.
 This is not strictly a *new* feature as beacon mode normally uses the last ramped level, it just allows on the fly adjustment.
 Enabled with `USE_BEACON_BRIGHTNESS_RAMP`.
   * Note that there is no thermal regulation in this mode so don't overheat your light - test it before leaving it unattended.
 * Incorporated some changes from [starryalley](https://github.com/starryalley/Anduril2):
   * Candle and strobe code is now a direct port:
-    * Strobe modes reordered (candle, lightning, fireworks, party strobe, tactical strobe, dual channel modes) to avoid accidentally blinding the user.
+    * Strobe modes reordered (candle, lightning, fireworks (if enabled), party strobe, tactical strobe, dual channel modes) to avoid accidentally blinding the user.
     * 2C to cycle to next strobe, 3C to cycle to previous.
     * 4C to decrease candle/lighting mode activity, 5C to increase, 6C to reset
     * 4H in candle mode to change candle style (3 options)
     * 7C in candle mode to toggle aux LEDs
     * Additional strobe mode: Fireworks mode (`USE_FIREWORK_MODE`), after lightning mode
+    * 2C to cycle to next strobe, 3C to cycle to previous.
+    * 4C to decrease candle/lighting mode activity, 5C to increase, 6C to reset.
+4H to change candle style (3 options).
+7C to toggle aux LEDs.`
     * On tint ramping lights, two additional strobe modes to switch and ramp between channels (after tactical strobe mode)
   * Blink aux/button red in off/lockout modes when battery is <= 3.2V
+      * For the first ~5 seconds, blink aux in orange instead for a 'soft' battery warning to compensate for voltage drop after running a light on high
+        * TODO: look into only using the soft warning if the light was recently on a high setting (>=100?)
       * Increased the speed and time in an on state of the breathing animation (aux will still switch off entirely below 3V)
   * If aux LEDs are present, use those for lock/unlock/poweron blinks instead of main LEDs (can be disabled by building with `USE_MAIN_LEDS_FOR_ALL_BLINKS`, e.g. on lights where feedback from the aux is hard to see)
   * Temperature aux LED mode (after voltage in the cycle)
 * Added options to only use momentary mode from lock after enough time has passed to make sure it was only 1H (`WAIT_FOR_MOMENTARY_WHEN_LOCKED` / `MOMENTARY_WHEN_LOCKED_DELAY`)
 * Made the default aux blinking mode blink more often and intensely
 * Build-time configuration for some additional stuff (in its own section)
-  * Using aux LEDs to display the battery voltage while the light is on.
+  * Ability to enable using aux LEDs to display the battery voltage while the light is on.
     * This is by default only enabled for lights with an RGB button but no RGB aux (e.g. K1), but can be enabled for any light by setting `USE_AUX_RGB_LEDS_WHILE_ON` in the relevant header file.
     * For lights with forward facing aux, added `RGB_VOLTAGE_WHILE_ON_THRESHOLD_OFF` and `RGB_VOLTAGE_WHILE_ON_THRESHOLD_LOW` to customise when the voltage is displayed, so if this causes a problem it can be disabled at low ramp levels.
 These also come in useful as a way to mark a specific level in the ramp with a visual cue (e.g. having the LED go to high at your thermally sustainable level).
+* [Tactical mode](https://budgetlightforum.com/t/why-i-still-use-anduril-1-for-edc-anduril-2-lacking-an-anduril-1-feature-suggestion-and-request-for-programmer/217573).
+This is actually a new upstream feature that has not made it into any releases yet.
+Enable with `USE_TACTICAL_MODE`
+  * Default 6C from off to enter/exit (remappable in this fork with `TACTICAL_MODE_CLICK_EVENT`).
+Tactical mode has 3 different momentary level slots that can be configured to be either level 1-150 as normal, or levels above 151 which correspond to strobe modes (151 == party strobe, 152 == tactical strobe, 153 == lightning mode, 154 == candle mode, etc...)
+  * Tactical mode controls:
+    * 1H: Tactical slot 1
+    * 2H: Tactical slot 2
+    * 3H: Tactical slot 3
+    * 6H (unless remapped): Exit tactical mode
+    * 7H: tactical mode config menu.
+Enter the level for each slot.
+  * Slots can be preconfigured in your header file with `TACTICAL_LEVELS` - E.G. `TACTICAL_LEVELS 150,(RAMP_SIZE+2),100` for turbo/strobe/high.
 * Use a less bzr/bizarre VCS
 * Remove reference to bad childrens' fantasy novels by a terrible person.
 Please [read another book](https://knowyourmeme.com/memes/read-another-book).